How does Bitcoin make Money, How does Cryptocurrency Work & Learning Bitcoin Business Model

 What is ICO?
 I am sure you understand what an IPO is (Initial Public Offering).
 IPO is the first time the shares of a company are available for the public to buy.
 Similarly, an ICO stands for Initial Coin Offering.
 An ICO is the first time the TOKENS or COINS of the NEWLY LAUNCHED CRYPTOCURRENCY are available for the public to buy and trade in.
 Pls read on carefully as What is ICO is critical in understanding Bitcoin Business Model and Understanding How does Bitcoin Make Money.

 What is ICO

 ICO is the abbreviation of Initial Coin Offering.
 It means that someone offers investors some units of a new cryptocurrency or crypto-token in exchange against cryptocurrencies like Bitcoin or Ethereum.
 Since 2013 ICOs are often used to fund the development of new cryptocurrencies.
-The pre-created token can be easily sold and traded on all cryptocurrency exchanges if there is demand for them.
+The pre-created token can be easily sold and traded on all cryptocurrency exchanges (Robinhood just started one) if there is demand for them.